SathyaBhat/sathyasays.com/content/posts/2009-11-29-mounting-file-system-created-by-wubi-in-other-linux-distros.md

   - xp

 ---
-I wasn&#8217;t aware of this tiny little thing  &#8211; the filesystem in the  file created by a Wubi install can be easily mounted as a loop device.
+I wasn't aware of this tiny little thing  &#8211; the filesystem in the  file created by a Wubi install can be easily mounted as a loop device.

 <!--more-->To do so, just open the Terminal and type the below:

 > mount <path-to-wubi-root-disk> <path-to-where-it-should-be-mounted> -o loop

 This will make the kernel auto detect the filesystem type and try to mount it.
-Alternatively, if you&#8217;re sure of the filesystem type, mention it explicitly
+Alternatively, if you're sure of the filesystem type, mention it explicitly

 > mount -t <fs-type> <path-to-wubi-root-disk> <path-to-where-it-should-be-mounted> -o loop